oshablue/dacqman/README.md

 ### Revisions

+- **0.0.9** - alpha
+  - Incremented revision since previous version was packaged for Mac and Win releases
+  - Adds structure id information UI and updated UTR output matching it for data-capture focused UI/UX -

 - **0.0.8** - alpha - Adds customized batch capture output demo format ("UTR file") to match a user-specific data work flow for legacy compatibility with their software and hardware system.
 Includes as well a related data-capture-focused UI/UX.
 Configurable via json config files and simply adjusting source code as well.

 NOTE: If you have made any previous customizations for the packaged control buttons and etc using this feature in the software, you'll probably need or want